Antiphon (orator)

 Antiphon of Rhamnus (/ˈæntɪfɒn, -ən/; Ἀντιφῶν ὁ Ῥαμνούσιος; 480-411 BC) was the earliest of the ten Attic orators, and an important figure in fifth-century Athenian political and intellectual life.

-There were many people named Antiphon in ancient Greece, and scholars have confused them all due to a lack of resources.There is longstanding uncertainty and scholarly controversy over whether the Sophistic works of Antiphon and a treatise on the Interpretation of Dreams were also written by Antiphon the Orator, or whether they were written by a separate man known as Antiphon the Sophist.
+There is longstanding uncertainty and scholarly controversy over whether the Sophistic works of Antiphon and a treatise on the Interpretation of Dreams were also written by Antiphon the Orator, or whether they were written by a separate man known as Antiphon the Sophist.
 This article only discusses Antiphon the Orator's biography and oratorical works.

 Life

 Early life

 Antiphon was born around 480 and from an old wealthy family from the deme Rhamnus.
 Though Pseudo-Plutarch says he was born at the time of Persian wars in Live of the Ten Orators, Ostwald believed the date of Antiphon’s birth is inconsistent with the age when he began publishing his speeches, which is about sixty, and his involvement in the oligarchic revolution, which is about seventy.
 Therefore, he would lower Antiphon’s date of birth by a decade, which is 470.
 But scholars generally accepted the year of 480.

 Antiphon’s father, Sophilus, was a Sophist who owned a school.
 So scholars consider he learned the skills of public speaking from his father.
 While Plutarch also mentioned he pursued the career of a teacher in his early days, some historians expected him to take over his father’s school when he grew up.

 In addition to his sophist father, the political climate in his childhood fostered his interest in political and legal affairs.
 The institution of Athenian democracy was established around 450 or later, and Antiphon observed the development of democracy closely in his childhood.
 All these factors made him a renowned thinker in Athens.
 He also made opinions on various issues like geometry, cosmology, and the pseudo-science of dream interpretation.